Austrian EU Presidency in RTI

 - Support for Sectoral Policies (e.g.: Defence Research, Joint Undertaking High Performance Computing, European Open Science Cloud, European University Networks Initiative etc.).

-Due to the fact that research and innovation are playing an ever more important role in many other policy areas, the third objective of the Austrian Presidency will be to support these sectoral policies.
-The Austrian Presidency team in the field of research believes that the challenges of our time need modern governance, that is, more cooperation between all policy areas.
-This does not mean that Austria will negotiate all these items, but the Austrian Presidency intends to take an integral view and support ongoing negotiations in other Council formations in Brussels, as well as through Presidency events in Austria.
+Due to the fact that research and innovation are playing an ever more important role in many other policy areas, the third objective of the Austrian Presidency was to support these sectoral policies.
+The challenges of our time need modern governance, that is, more cooperation between all policy areas.
+The Austrian Presidency therefore took an integral view and supported ongoing negotiations in other Council formations in Brussels, as well as through Presidency events in Austria.

 10 July 2018